LemmyNet/lemmy-ansible/README.md

 ```
 lemmy ALL=(ALL) NOPASSWD: ALL
 ```
-Run `ssh-key-gen` on your local laptop and copy the *.pub files contents to /home/lemmy/.ssh/autorized_keys also copy the private key ( non-.pub file ) into /home/lemmy/.ssh.
+Run `ssh-key-gen` on your local laptop and copy the `*.pub` files contents to `/home/lemmy/.ssh/autorized_keys` also copy the private key ( non-.pub file created with ssh-key-gen ) into `/home/lemmy/.ssh/`.
 You can cat the file contenets and paste then into the VPS.

-Append the following to /home/lemmy/.ssh/config
+Append the following to `/home/lemmy/.ssh/config`

 ```
 Host {domain}